IDEC Sport

-Groupama 3 is a high performance racing sailing trimaran designed for transoceanic record-setting IDEC SPORT Banque Populaire VII, Lending Club 2, IDEC 3).
+IDEC SPORT (formerly Groupama 3, Banque Populaire VII, Lending Club 2, IDEC 3) is a racing sailing trimaran designed for transoceanic record-setting.
 She is one of the world's fastest ocean-going sailing vessels and the current holder of the Jules Verne Trophy for circumnavigation of the world.
 She was originally skippered by French yachtsman Franck Cammas, with a crew of ten and sponsored by the French insurance company Groupama.
 She is currently skippered by Françis Joyon.

+Alexia Barrier has announced that she will skipper IDEC Sport in an attempt to break the circumnavigation record with an all-female crew in 2025.

 Design

-Groupama 3 was designed by VPLP and built by Multiplast in Vannes, France.
+Groupama 3 was designed by VPLP, built by Multiplast in Vannes, France and launched in June 2006.